oaarnikoivu/oaarnikoivu.com/README.md

 - [ ] Use a CMS for page content.
 - [ ] Handle 404 page.
 - [ ] Add topic filtering in the projects page.
+- [ ] Look into using incremental static generation for fetching projects from github api.